Tiberiu02/chess-meister/README.md

 ## To do
 Any contributions are welcome.
 Here are a few _to do_'s:
 - implement castling
-- make a entirely javascript version to run in the browser
+- ~~make an entirely javascript version to run in the browser~~ tried and it was 1000 times slower